 I'll be honest, I wasn't totally surprised to learn there are porn sites dedicated to tickling.
 There are also countless online discussion forums, banks of hentai tickle illustrations, and getting paid to be tickled on camera is not unheard of.
-The fetish recently became more public as SVT released HBO's new documentary, Tickled (available on HBO from February 27), which uncovers a disturbing underground ring of "competitive endurance tickling."
+The fetish is about to become more public on February 27 when HBO releases their new documentary, Tickled, which uncovers a disturbing underground ring of "competitive endurance tickling."
 So yeah, you you can safely add tickling to the list of childhood joys the internet has tainted.

 Some of the greatest minds in history, including Aristotle, Charles Darwin, and Galileo, have attempted to explain why tickling straddles the line between pleasure and pain, and why the sensation cannot be self-induced.
 It's a great mystery of the human body that remains largely unanswered by modern psychology.
 But when you consider what the act of tickling consists of—a power struggle in which a tickler attempts to force a ticklee into submission through fits of laughter—it's easier to understand the fetish side of the mystery.
 I reached out to a tickle fetishist and a tickle porn site operator to learn exactly what it is about feathers stroking armpits that gets some people off.